LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 Component examples directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `CMakeLists.txt` files in component examples directories define the following items:
+The `CMakeLists.txt` file in component examples directory defines the following items:

   #.
 Variables for example source files and header files as needed